Skip to content

 SiteAccess switching in Page Builder

-If you need to change between SiteAccesses in Site mode, do not use any functions in the page itself (for example, a language switcher).
+If you need to change between SiteAccesses in Site mode, don't use any functions in the page itself (for example, a language switcher).
 This may cause unexpected errors.
-Instead, switch between SiteAccesses using the SiteAccess bar above the page.
+Instead, switch between SiteAccesses with the SiteAccess bar above the page.

 Location tree